+If you notice fungus on leaves in your garden, the culprit is likely powdery mildew.
 Powdery mildew is a fungal disease that results in a powdery gray or white coating on the leaves and stems of infected plants.
-It starts out as a few spores on the leaves, and quickly spreads, eventually yellowing the leaves and causing premature leaf drop.
+A powdery mildew infection generally starts out as a few spores on the leaves but quickly spreads, forming a thick coating of fungi.
+It can eventually cause yellowing the leaves and premature leaf drop.

-Besides being unattractive, powdery mildew results in leaf yellowing and droppage, stunted plant growth, distortion of buds, blooms, and fruit, and eventual overall weakening of the plant.
+But besides being unattractive, powdery mildew can, in extreme cases, result in leaf yellowing and dropping; stunted plant growth; distortion of buds, blooms, and fruit; and eventual weakening of the plant.

-Spores overwinter on diseased plant parts, and begin asexual production of new spores once the weather warms.
-New spores are carried on the wind to other parts of the plant, or to other nearby plants.
-Spores never stop producing more spores, so if infected leaves are not destroyed, the problem will only get worse.
+Spores of powdery mildew overwinter on diseased plant parts and begin asexual production of new spores once the weather warms.
+New spores are carried on the wind to other parts of the plant or to other nearby plants.
+Spores never stop producing more spores, so if infected leaves are not destroyed, the problem can never be eradicated and will only get worse.

-A commercially available organic option is Neem oil, which both treats existing powdery mildew and protects the plant against further infection.
+- Use neem oil, a commercially available organic treatment.
+This both treats existing powdery mildew and protects the plant against further infection.